The Letter

 *Will we have comparable library service?

-they only allowed to have problems on Tuesday when the guidance counselor is there?
+*Will our students have a guidance counselor available when needed or are they only allowed to have problems on Tuesday when the guidance counselor is there?

 *Can our office staff adequately serve the school?
 (We have half the staff as the other schools – but when there’s a report due the school does the whole report, not half a report.
 When there is a meeting to attend, the principal attends the whole meeting, not just half the meeting.
 When it’s time order supplies, it doesn’t take half as long because we’re smaller.